tmartinx/openstack-guides/Juno/Ultimate OpenStack Juno Guide - ML2 Flat & VLAN Networks - IPv6-Only.md

     source ~/.bashrc

-Test Keystone with basic option to see if it works:
+Test Keystone with a very basic option to see if it works:

     keystone tenant-list